introlab/rtabmap_ros/README.md

     ```

  0. Required dependencies
-     * The easiest way to get all them (Qt, PCL, VTK, OpenCV, ...) is to install/uninstall rtabmap binaries:
+     * The easiest way to get all them (Qt, PCL, VTK, OpenCV, g2o, gtsam ...) is to install/uninstall rtabmap binaries:
           ```bash
           sudo apt install ros-$ROS_DISTRO-rtabmap*
           sudo apt remove ros-$ROS_DISTRO-rtabmap*
           ```

  1. Optional dependencies
-     * If you want SURF/SIFT on Melodic/Noetic, you have to build [OpenCV]([OpenCV](http://opencv.org/)) from source to have access to *xfeatures2d* and *nonfree* modules (note that SIFT is not in *nonfree* anymore since OpenCV 4.4.0).
+     * If you want SURF/SIFT on Noetic, you have to build [OpenCV]([OpenCV](http://opencv.org/)) from source to have access to *xfeatures2d* and *nonfree* modules.
 Install it in `/usr/local` (default) and rtabmap library should link with it instead of the one installed in ROS.
-         * On Melodic/Noetic, build from source with *xfeatures2d* module (and *nonfree* module if needed) the same OpenCV version already installed on the system.
+         * On Noetic, build from source with *xfeatures2d* module (and *nonfree* module if needed) the same OpenCV version already installed on the system.
 You will then avoid breaking `cv_bridge` with `rtabmap_ros`.
 If you want to install a more recent OpenCV version, I recommend to uninstall `libopencv*` libraries (with all ros packages depending on it) and rebuild all those ros packages in your catkin workspace (to make sure `cv_bridge` is linked on the OpenCV version you just compiled).

     * [g2o](https://github.com/RainerKuemmerle/g2o): Should be already installed by `ros-$ROS_DISTRO-libg2o`.

-    * [GTSAM](https://gtsam.org/get_started/): Install via PPA to avoid building from source.
-If you install from source, make sure to build with `cmake  -DGTSAM_BUILD_WITH_MARCH_NATIVE=OFF -DGTSAM_USE_SYSTEM_EIGEN=ON`.
+    * [GTSAM](https://gtsam.org/get_started/): Should be already installed by `ros-$ROS_DISTRO-gtsam`.

     * [libpointmatcher](https://github.com/ethz-asl/libpointmatcher): **Recommended** if you are going to use lidars.
-Follow their [instructions](https://github.com/ethz-asl/libpointmatcher#quick-start) to install.
-Should be alread installed by `ros-$ROS_DISTRO-libpointmatcher`.
+Should be alread installed by `ros-$ROS_DISTRO-libpointmatcher` (Official [install instructions](https://github.com/ethz-asl/libpointmatcher#quick-start)).

 2. Install RTAB-Map standalone libraries. **Do not clone in your Catkin workspace**.
     ```bash